gato365/emandoesgato365/content/post/2022-04-25-an-interview-test/index.markdown

 After GATO365 Learning Center, you earn an internship with your local community college where they are interested in determining how students perform across various majors and other aspects of their college training.
 Therefore they take a sample of students from their database in which they want you to analyze.

-1. Load the following CSVs into your projects.
+## Steps to get Started

+1. Install readr

+2. Run the following code to gain access to the relevant data frames

-2. Explore each data frame and get familiar with the variables.
+3. Explore each data frame and get familiar with the variables.

-3. Answer all questions within 1 R markdown file within your website folder
+4. Answer all questions within 1 R markdown file within your website folder

-4. Make sure to show your work by providing the code to each question.
+5. Make sure to show your work by providing the code to each question.

-Questions:
+## Interview Questions 1:

 Q1.
 How many students are there?
 Make sure to check for duplicate students.